Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 ## Additional resources

 As we are getting closer to the end of this part, let's take a moment to look at some additional React Native related resources.
-[Awesome React Native](https://github.com/jondot/awesome-react-native) is a extremely encompassing curated list of React Native resources such as libraries, tutorials and articles.
+[Awesome React Native](https://github.com/jondot/awesome-react-native) is an extremely encompassing curated list of React Native resources such as libraries, tutorials, and articles.
 Because the list is exhaustively long, let's have a closer look at few of its highlights

 ### React Native Paper

 > Paper is a collection of customizable and production-ready components for React Native, following Google’s Material Design guidelines.

 [React Native Paper](https://callstack.github.io/react-native-paper/) is for React Native what [Material-UI](https://material-ui.com/) is for React web applications.
-It offers a wide range of high quality UI components and a support for [custom themes](https://callstack.github.io/react-native-paper/theming.html).
-[Setting up](https://callstack.github.io/react-native-paper/getting-started.html) React Native Paper for Expo based React Native applications is quite simple, which makes it possible to use it in the upcoming exercises, if want to give it a go.
+It offers a wide range of high-quality UI components and support for [custom themes](https://callstack.github.io/react-native-paper/theming.html).
+[Setting up](https://callstack.github.io/react-native-paper/getting-started.html) React Native Paper for Expo based React Native applications is quite simple, which makes it possible to use it in the upcoming exercises if want to give it a go.

 ### Styled-components